greg-raven/Uncommon-Sense/_posts/2022-11-24-the-limits-of-their-compassion.md

 ---
-title: 'The limits of their compassion'
+title: "The limits of their compassion"
 layout: post
 categories:
 - liberalism